bigchaindb/bigchaindb/docs/source/servers/monitoring.md

-# Monitoring
+# Cluster Monitoring

-BigchainDB uses [StatsD](https://github.com/etsy/statsd) for monitoring.
+BigchainDB uses [StatsD](https://github.com/etsy/statsd) for cluster monitoring.
 We require some additional infrastructure to take full advantage of its functionality:

 * an agent to listen for metrics: [Telegraf](https://github.com/influxdata/telegraf),
 * a time-series database: [InfluxDB](https://influxdata.com/time-series-platform/influxdb/), and